Welcome to my science based guide that will show you exactly how to use caffeine for weight loss for the highest possible fat burn boost.

 You also have to be careful about how many calories you're getting in with your caffeine.

-Put a little too much sugar (or cream) in your coffee, or drink an energy drink with too many calories, and you could easily ruin any weight loss benefits of caffeine.
+Put a little too much sugar (or cream) in your coffee, or drink an energy drink with too many calories in it, and you could easily ruin any weight loss benefits of caffeine.

 Other than that, caffeine remains one of the rare few weight loss supplements that have actually been proven to work for weight loss.